syedquest/IR/README.md

     - Event ID 4625
       - Failed logon events.
 If there are multiple entries with this event ID, it might indicate a password spraying attack.
       - The failure information section will have the codes for the failed logon events and the reason for the failure.
+    - Event ID 4634 / Event ID 4647
+      - User log off events.
+Can be used to tie the EID 4624 event with the log off evnet
     - Event ID 4648
       - A logon was attempted using explicit credential
       - An example of this event is the admin logs to a machine and access a shared drive using a different credential.